johnnie-nguyen/design/_pages/cv.md

 Education
 ======
 * 2025: University of Cambridge
-    * Postgrad School in Architecture
+    * Postgrad School in Architecture | Recipient of the Newman Medal of Excellence in Acoustics and its Application to Architecture

 * 2020: University of Toronto
     * Graduate School in Architecture